sinaneturk/kaizen-case-study/README.md

-# Nasıl çalışır ?
+# How to make it work ?
- 1 - Repo'yu bilgisayarınıza kopyalayın \
+ 1 - Copy the repo to your computer with the following command \
     * git clone https://github.com/sinaneturk/keizen-case.git \
- 2 - npm install vaya yarn install komutunu çalıştırın \
+ 2 - run npm install or yarn install \
- 3 - npm start komutunu çalıştırın \
+ 3 - run npm start \
- 4 - mobile görünüm için tarayıcınızı küçültün ve mobil ekran görüntüsü alın .
-(Google Chrome içindir ) \
+ 4 - For mobile dislay do the following(For Google Chrome) \
-    * Tarayıcıda herhangi bir alana sağ tıkla -> incele \
+    * Somewhere in browser right click -> inspact \
-    * Açılan geliştirici penceresinin sol üst köşesinde iki tane üstüste geçmiş diktörgen var .
-Ona tıklayın \
+    * On the top left corner of newly opnned window there are two (one big , one small) rectangles . click that button \
- 5 -  Ctrl-Shif-R tuş kombinasyounu ile sayfayı yenileyin
+ 5 -  With Ctrl-Shif-R (for windows) refresh page.

 # Getting Started with Create React App